Category Archives: Ugly Sweaters

 Let me know in the comments!

 This year we’re starting a new Christmas tradition with our family.
 We will be hosting the Christmas Eve festivities at our house.
 And not just any festivities…Uncle Ugly’s Christmas Sweater Jamboree featuring the Ugliest Christmas Sweater Contest!
 I thought that I’d share the Ugliest Christmas Sweater Contest Rules with you in case you were planning your own party this year.
-The rules don’t really mean anything, and we’ve never really stuck to them, but here they are anyway.
+The rules don’t really mean anything, and we’ve never really stuck to them (they were just a way to keep my crazy family from cheating), but here they are anyway.

 Uncle Ugly’s Christmas Sweater Jamboree